-All public comments must be postmarked or transmitted not later than 60 days from the date that the U.S. Environmental Protection Agency publishes notice of filing and release of the Draft EIS in the Federal Register.
-To conserve resources, the Park Service encourages readers to review the document online.
-The Draft EIS is available for review on the Project's website: http://parkplanning.nps.gov/ScorpionPier.
-Paper copies of the Draft EIS are also available for public review at the Office of the Superintendent (1901 Spinnaker Drive, Ventura, California); and at the main branch of the Santa Barbara Public Library (40 East Anapamu Street, Santa Barbara, California).

-For further information, please contact the Superintendent by phone at (805) 658-5700, by fax at (805) 658-5799, or by sending a written inquiry to: Superintendent, Channel Islands National Park, Attention: Scorpion Pier Replacement EIS, 1901 Spinnaker Drive, Ventura, California, 93001.
+Decision Process: The National Park Service will execute a Record of Decision (ROD) no sooner than 30 days following publication by the U.S. Environmental Protection Agency of the Notice of Availability of this Final EIS.
+To conserve resources, the Park Service encourages the public to view the document online.
+The Final EIS is available for public inspection on the project's website at http://parkplanning.nps.gov/ScorpionPier.
+Paper copies of the Final EIS are also available at the Office of the Superintendent (1901 Spinnaker Drive, Ventura, California); and at the main branch of the Santa Barbara Public Library (40 East Anapamu Street, Santa Barbara, California).
+Inquiries can be directed to the Superintendent by phone at (805) 658-5700, by fax at (805) 658-5799, or by sending a written inquiry to: Superintendent, Channel Islands National Park, Attention: Scorpion Pier Replacement EIS, 1901 Spinnaker Drive, Ventura, California, 93001.